wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    PH
       Pneumatic Hub - is a standalone module that is capable of switching both 12V and 24V pneumatic solenoid valves.
 The Pneumatic Hub features 16 solenoid channels which allow for up to 16 single-acting solenoids, 8 double-acting solenoids, or a combination of the two types.

-   PID
-      Proportional–Integral–Derivative Controller - a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control.

    property
       In :term:`NetworkTables`, named information (metadata) about a :term:`topic` stored and updated separately from the topic's data.
 A topic may have any number of properties.
 A property's value can be any data type that can be represented in JSON.